 Now that you understand the importance of having a fitness tracker while you play in VR, how do you get started picking the best one for you?

-In this article, I will offer you a selection of fitness trackers based on a few key criteria.
+In this article, you will get a strong selection of fitness trackers based on a few key criteria.

 I am also not including the Apple Watch on this list, because it categorically does so much more than track your fitness.